aspose-words/Aspose-Words-Tutorials/words/english/java/content-management/aspose-words-java-pdf-bookmark-outline-levels/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Master Bookmark Outline Levels in PDFs Using Aspose.Words Java
+# How to Create Bookmarks and Set Outline Levels in PDFs Using Aspose.Words Java

 ## Introduction
-Struggling to manage bookmarks when converting Word documents into PDFs?
-This tutorial will show you how to use Aspose.Words for Java to organize your document bookmarks effectively, making them professional and easy to navigate.

-**What You'll Learn:**
+If you’ve ever struggled to **how to create bookmarks** that stay organized when converting a Word document to PDF, you’re in the right place.
+In this tutorial we’ll walk through the complete process of generating a PDF with bookmarks, nesting them, and assigning outline levels so the final PDF is easy to navigate.
+By the end you’ll be able to **convert Word PDF Java**‑style with a clean bookmark hierarchy that works in any PDF viewer.

+### What You’ll Learn
-- Set up and use Aspose.Words for Java
+- Set up Aspose.Words for Java in your development environment.
-- Create nested bookmarks in Word documents
+- **How to create bookmarks** programmatically and nest them.
-- Configure bookmark outline levels for better organization
+- Configure bookmark outline levels to generate PDF with bookmarks that reflect the document structure.
-- Save documents as PDFs with structured bookmarks

-Let's go over the prerequisites before we begin!
+- Save the Word file as a PDF while preserving the bookmark hierarchy.

+## Quick Answers
+- **What is the primary class for building documents?** `DocumentBuilder`.
+- **Which option controls bookmark hierarchy?** `BookmarksOutlineLevelCollection` inside `PdfSaveOptions`.
+- **Can I use Maven or Gradle?** Yes – both are shown below.
+- **Do I need a license?** A free trial works for testing; a permanent license is required for production.
+- **Is this approach suitable for large documents?** Yes, but consider memory‑optimisation techniques (e.g., removing unused resources).

 ### Prerequisites
-Before starting, ensure you have:
+Before you start, make sure you have:

-- **Libraries and Dependencies**: Aspose.Words for Java (version 25.3 or later).
+- **Libraries and Dependencies** – Aspose.Words for Java (25.3 or later).
-- **Environment Setup**: A JDK installed on your machine along with a compatible IDE like IntelliJ IDEA or Eclipse.
+- **Environment** – JDK 8 or newer, and an IDE such as IntelliJ IDEA or Eclipse.
-- **Knowledge Prerequisites**: Basic understanding of Java programming and familiarity with Maven or Gradle build systems.
+- **Basic Knowledge** – Java programming fundamentals and familiarity with Maven or Gradle.

 ## Setting Up Aspose.Words
 To begin, include the necessary dependencies in your project.
-Here’s how you can do it using Maven and Gradle:
+Here’s how you can add Aspose.Words using Maven or Gradle:

 **Maven:**
 ```xml